-With one of the largest collections of Russian art housed in Rossi's impressive Mikailovsky Palace, this museum is definitely worth a look.
-The museum was opened at the end of the 19th century with the aim to promote and celebrate national art.
+With one of the largest collections of Russian art housed in Rossi's impressive Mikailovsky Palace, this museum is worth a look.
+The museum was opened at the end of the 19th century to promote and celebrate national art.
 Its collection spans from 12th-century icons to 20th-century masters like Chagall, Malevich, and Kandinsky.
 Currently, the museum collection can be seen in several palaces around the city, but the best pieces are displayed in the main complex.

-Fast and efficient, segway will take you around St Petersburg and will show you all the major highlights in a very short time.
+Fast and efficient, segway will take you around Saint Petersburg and will show you all the major highlights in a very short time.
 The professional guide will lead the way.
 Imagine covering THAT great a distance by walking!

 St. Isaac's Cathedral is dedicated to Peter the Great's favorite saint.
 It is the largest cathedral in Russia and ranks among the largest basilicas of the world.
 It was built between 1818 and 1858, by the French-born architect Auguste Montferrand, to be one of the most impressive landmarks of the Russian Imperial capital.
 It's not only the remarkable structure but also the collection of the greatest engineering innovations.
 One hundred and eighty years later, the gilded dome of St. Isaac's still dominates the skyline of St. Petersburg.
 Although the cathedral is considerably smaller than the newly rebuilt Church of Christ the Savior in Moscow, it boasts much more impressive fades and interiors.